-Version 2017

-Overshoot (manoeuvring)

-A state of motion of a body or liquid in which, following a disturbance of the equilibrium conditions, the body or liquid returns toward equilibrium and passes beyond it, because of kinetic energy stored up in the system as it passes through the equilibrium position (See Figure 59).
+Overshoot (manoeuvring) A state of motion of a body or liquid in which, following a disturbance of the equilibrium conditions, the body or liquid returns toward equilibrium and passes beyond it, because of kinetic energy stored up in the system as it passes through the equilibrium position (See Figure 79).
 See also: Zigzagging.

-Version 2017

-Parametric Stability Criteria (vessel geometry and stability) Are expressed in simple mathematical form and are intended to reproduce the prescribed safety level associated with a dynamic mode of stability failure Partial cavities (cavitation) Quasi-steady cavities that extend only partially along the bodies about which they are formed.
+P Parameter convergence (computational fluid dynamics) The process of determining and ensuring that the simulation results are reliable and accurate with respect to the user-defined input parameters.
+These parameters can include grid resolution, time step size, turbulence model settings, boundary conditions, and other simulation-specific settings.
+Parameter convergence is essential for obtaining physically meaningful results in CFD simulations.
+Parameter refinement ratio (computational fluid dynamics) The ratio that quantifies the effect of refining a specific parameter, such as grid resolution, time step size, or turbulence model settings, on the accuracy and reliability of CFD simulation results.
+The parameter refinement ratio is used to assess how changes in these parameters influence the simulation's performance and predictive capabilities.
+Parametric Stability Criteria (vessel geometry and stability) Are expressed in simple mathematical form and are intended to reproduce the prescribed safety level associated with a dynamic mode of stability failure.
+Partial cavities (cavitation) Quasi-steady cavities that extend only partially along the bodies about which they are formed.
 Partial Stability Failure (vessel geometry and stability) (IMO) Is an event that includes the occurrence of very large roll angles and/or excessive accelerations, which will not result in loss of the ship, but which would impair normal operation of the ship and could be dangerous to crew, passengers, cargo or ship equipment.
 Two subtypes of partial stability failure are intended to be included in the development: - 1. roll angles exceeding a prescribed limit, and - 2. combination of lateral and vertical accelerations exceeding prescribed limits Period (seakeeping) (T) [T] The time for one complete cycle of a periodic quantity or phenomenon.
 (See also: Natural period of motions).
-Perpendiculars (vessel geometry and stability) (See Figure 33) Straight lines perpendicular to the designed load waterline of a ship through a fixed point as stated by classification rules: specially: Aft or after perpendicular (AP).
-Through a fixed point at the stern; generally the aft side of the stern post, or centerline of the rudder stock in ship without a stern post.
+Perpendiculars (vessel geometry and stability) (See Figure 39) Straight lines perpendicular to the designed load waterline of a ship through a fixed point as stated by classification rules: specially: Aft or after perpendicular (AP).
+Through a fixed point at the stern; generally, the aft side of the stern post, or centerline of the rudder stock in ship without a stern post.
 Fore or forward perpendicular (FP).
-Through a fixed point at the bow; generally the intersection of the fore side of the stem with the load waterline.
-Midship perpendicular or midship (MP, formerly ∅).

-Through the point in the middle of $L{PP}$ .
+Through a fixed point at the bow; generally, the intersection of the fore side of the stem with the load waterline.
+Midship perpendicular or midship (MP, formerly $\overline{\mathbb{O}}$).
+Through the point in the middle of L{PP} .

-Phase angle $(\varepsilon_l)$ [-](seakeeping) The angle between two vector representing sinusoidal quantities of the same frequency.
+Phase angle (ε_i) [-] (seakeeping) The angle between two vector representing sinusoidal quantities of the same frequency.
 Phase response operator (seakeeping) Phase angle between output and input of a linear system performing forced motion, as a function of frequency.

-Pitch (propulsion, propulsor) (P) [L] The pitch of a propeller blade section at the radius r is given by: $= 2\pi r \tan \varphi$ , where $\varphi$ is the pitch angle between the intersection of the chord line of the section and a plane normal to the propeller axis.
+Pitch (propulsion, propulsor) (P) [L] The pitch of a propeller blade section at the radius r is given by: $= 2\pi r \tan \varphi$, where φ is the pitch angle between the intersection of the chord line of the section and a plane normal to the propeller axis.
 Also called geometric pitch (which see).
-(See Figure 36 and Figure 43).
-Pitch analysis (propulsion, propulsor) Version 2017 Advance per revolution at zero thrust as determined experimentally.
-Pitch angle (propulsion, propulsor) $(\varphi)$ [-] The angle between the intersection of the chord line of the blade section and a plane normal to the propeller axis.
-(See Figure 36 and Figure 43).
+(See Figure 44 and Figure 60).
+Pitch analysis (propulsion, propulsor) Advance per revolution at zero thrust as determined experimentally.
+Pitch angle (propulsion, propulsor) (φ) [-] The angle between the intersection of the chord line of the blade section and a plane normal to the propeller axis.
+(See Figure 44 and Figure 60).